Lemon Herb Butter (Fresh, Bright & Savory)

 Scoop onto plastic wrap, roll into a log, and chill for 1 hour.
 Slice coins as needed.

-Great melted over roasted vegetables, grilled chicken, or salmon — or paired with cozy sides like Homemade Sourdough Bread for a savory holiday feast.
+Great melted over roasted vegetables, grilled chicken, or salmon — or paired with cozy breads like Homemade Sourdough Bread for a savory holiday feast.

 Q: What herbs work best in lemon herb butter?